getsentry/sentry-docs/docs/clientdev/index.rst

 .. describe:: sentry_version

     The protocol version.
-This should be sent as the value '5'.
+The current version of the protocol is '7'.

 .. describe:: sentry_client